jupyter/nbclassic/CONTRIBUTING.rst

 Installing Node.js and npm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Building the Notebook from its GitHub source code requires some tools to create and minify JavaScript components and the CSS, specifically Node.js and Node's package manager, ``npm``.
+Building the NbClassic from its GitHub source code requires some tools to create and minify JavaScript components and the CSS, specifically Node.js and Node's package manager, ``npm``.
 It should be node version ≥ 6.0.